mlld-lang/registry/docs/ALLOWLIST.md

 ## Technical Details

-The allowlist is stored in `/allowlist.json` and checked by the GitHub Actions workflow before running LLM review.
+The allowlist is stored in `/allowlist.json` and checked by the Vercel webhook service before running LLM review.
 This saves on API costs and speeds up the publishing process for proven contributors.